-- Please fill in the requested information below.
+- P Please fill in the requested information below.
 For each question (1-5), refer to the definitions of "likelihood" and "consequence" provided on the next page.
 In the columns provided (below), note down the terms such as "likely" (for likelihood) or "medium impact" (for consequence).
 This will help you decide the overall category for the likelihood and consequence.
 Please review the tables below prior to starting your Equality Impact Assessment form. - 2.
-At the end, you'll need to determine the overall likelihood and consequence.
+Calculation: At the end, you'll need to determine the overall likelihood and consequence.
 Multiply these together (likelihood x consequence) to get a score.
-This score will show whether you need to complete a full Equality Impact Assessment form. - 3.
-The overall score in the table below is not a total of all the individual points.
-Instead, you should decide on an overall rating for both the likelihood and consequence.
-For example, likelihood could be "likely (4)", and consequence could be "medium impact (4)." - 4.
+This score will show whether you need to complete a full Equality Impact Assessment form.
+Please note that the overall likelihood and consequence scores are not calculated by adding up the answers to the five questions.
+Instead, you must determine an overall score based on the pattern of responses.
+For example, the overall score for likelihood is 'Almost Certain' (score of 5) and the score for consequence is 'Medium' (score of 4).
+You would then multiply the two overall scores: 5 x 4 = 20. - 3.
 To decide if you only need to complete this screening form or a full Equality Impact Assessment, use the overall score.
-For instance, if the score is 4 (likelihood) x 4 (consequence) = 16, this score is in the red zone, meaning a Full Equality Impact Assessment is required. - 5.
-For each question, please take into consideration how significant the impact will be on the service user/workforce/organisation or the organisation. - 6.
-Please note: The term "project" includes Policies, Practices, Strategies, Plans, Planning, Commissioning, Procurement, Service Provision/Delivery, Decommission Services/Phasing out Policies, and Frameworks and Training.
+For instance, if the score is 4 (likelihood) x 4 (consequence) = 16, this score is in the red zone, meaning a Full Equality Impact Assessment is required. - 4.
+For each question, please take into consideration how significant the impact will be on the service user/workforce or the organisation.
+You will need to provide enough details to ensure that this EIA can be used as standalone document in the event of an Equality and Human Rights Commission (EHRC) - 5.
+Please note: The term "project" includes Policies, Practices, Strategies, Plans, Planning, Commissioning, Procurement, Service Provision/Delivery, Decommission Services/Phasing out Policies, and Frameworks and Training. - 6.
+Please ensure that you have read and understood the Equality Impact Assessment toolkit prior to completing this form.